RoRoche/talks/talk_android_full_stack_rest/README.md

 ---
-title: "Android: a full-stack to consume a REST API"
+title: "Android: a full stack to consume a REST API"
 author:
 - Romain Rochegude
 fontsize: 14pt